Using Social Media in Your Career

 You can learn a great deal about your career area/industry by listening to professionals and asking relevant questions.

 Ask for advice.

 Advice and information can help you understand what a career is really like as well as what you need to do to be competitive when you graduate.
 As you establish connections, you can ask about potential opportunities and hiring/recruitment practices, however, do not ask for job leads from the get-go.
 Get to know your contacts first.

 Do not be ashamed to say you’re looking for work.

 People have successfully used social media for their job search by letting their social media contacts and friends know that they are looking for work.
 Regardless of the platform you’re using, be sure to share these types of updates moderately.

 Company and job search.

 LinkedIn can be especially helpful if you know of an organization that interests you already.
 Simply search for the organization on LinkedIn and you can find stats on the company, current employees, former employees, as well as their past or current position within the company.
 Use this specific search option to find a contact, or to set up an information interview with someone at an organization that interests you.
-Some industries and companies may have unique position titles, and take notes of the ones you’re interested in and try to use these in your job search.
+Some industries and companies may have unique position titles.
+Take note of the ones you’re interested in and try to use these in your job search.

 Access to this kind of information can be extremely helpful and can give you an advantage as an effective networker.
-Many organizations are using social media sites share information about their operations.
+Many organizations are using social media sites to share information about their operations.
 Use these platforms to find company information too.